medialab/toflit18/fosdem2019/presentation.md

 > To be able to change classifications without having to reindex

-In Social Sciences we need this feature.
+In *Social Sciences* we need this feature.

-It's hard.
+It's *hard*.
+Both on *data modeling* and
+on *User Interface*.

-Graph database supporting hyperedges like
+Graph database with a documentation page
-noe4J can help.
+on *hyperedges* like noe4J can help.

 ---